The Arnoux-Yoccoz mapping classes via Penner's construction: Introduction

 \subsection{History and motivation}

-One reason that might explain why no alternative construction were known before is that these mapping classes cannot be constructed using Thurston's construction \cite{Thurston88}.
-This was shown by Hubert and Lanneau \cite{HubertLanneau06}, using the fact that the extension fields $\Q(\lambda_g+\lambda_g^{-1})$ are not totally real, where $\lambda_g$ denotes the stretch factor of $\tilde{h}_g$.
-The Arnoux--Yoccoz examples were the first known examples with this property.
+The Sah--Arnoux--Fathi invariant (in short, SAF invariant) is an invariant of interval exchange transformations and measured foliations that measures certain dynamical properties.
+In genus~2, the invariant foliations of all pseudo-Anosov mapping classes have non-vanishing SAF invariant~\cite{McMullen03, Calta04}.
+The Arnoux--Yoccoz examples were the first examples for pseudo-Anosov mapping classes in genus~3 and higher whose invariant foliations had vanishing SAF invariants.
+For more on pseudo-Anosov maps with vanishing SAF invariant, see~\cite{ArnouxSchmidt09, CaltaSchmidt13, DoSchmidt16, StrennerSAF}.

-Some other interesting properties include: \begin{itemize} \item Unlike the generic case, the stretch factor and its inverse are not Galois conjugates. \item The SAF invariant of the flat surfaces corresponding to the Arnoux--Yoccoz examples vanishes.
-The Arnoux--Yoccoz examples were among the first known to have this property.
-Pseudo-Anosov maps with vanishing SAF invariant have been studied in \cite{ArnouxSchmidt09, CaltaSchmidt13, DoSchmidt16, StrennerSAF}. \item It is not known whether the Veech group of the flat surface of a pseudo-Anosov map can be cyclic \cite[Problem 6]{HubertMasurSchmidtZorich06}.
-In the $g=3$ case, Hubert, Lanneau and M\"oller \cite{HubertLanneauMoller09} showed that the Veech group of the Arnoux--Yoccoz surface is not cyclic, but computer experiments suggest that the Arnoux--Yoccoz surfaces are good candidates for having cyclic Veech groups when $g>3$. \end{itemize}
+The Arnoux--Yoccoz examples are interesting also because they are known not to arise from Thurston's construction~\cite{Thurston88}, the first general construction of pseudo-Anosov mapping classes.
+This was shown by Hubert and Lanneau~\cite{HubertLanneau06}, using the fact that the extension fields~$\Q(\lambda_g+\lambda_g^{-1})$ are not totally real, where~$\lambda_g$ denotes the stretch factor of~$\tilde{h}_g$.
+Since the examples that arise from Thurston's construction have certain special properties (for one, see the next paragraph), the Arnoux--Yoccoz mapping classes have become valuable exotic examples.